kichappa/AutoRclone/Readme.md

 **Warning:** It is **NOT** recommended to use service accounts to clone to folders that are not in teamdrives; service accounts work best with teamdrives.

-If you have already created Google Groups (**Step 2**) to manager your service accounts, add the group address `sa@yourdomain.com` or `sa@googlegroups.com` to your source Team Drive (tdsrc) and destination Team Drive (tddst).
+If you have already created Google Groups in **Step 2**, add the group email address `email@example.com` or `groupID@googlegroups.com` to your source team drive (`src001`) and destination team drive (`dst001`).

 Otherwise, add service accounts directly into Team Drive.
-> Enable the Drive API in [Python Quickstart](https://developers.google.com/drive/api/v3/quickstart/python) and save the `credentials.json` into project root path if you have not done it in **Step 2**.
+You may use the following code or add it manually in the web UI.
 > - Add service accounts into your source Team Drive:
 `python3 add_to_team_drive.py -d SharedTeamDriveSrcID`
 > - Add service accounts into your destination Team Drive: